 B. How can I get electronic access to other related information?

-You may access a frequently updated electronic version of EPA's tolerance regulations at 40 CFR part 180 through the Government Printing Office's e-CFR site at http://ecfr.gpoaccess.gov/cgi/t/text/text-idx?&c=ecfr&tpl=/ecfrbrowse/Title40/40tab_02.tpl.
-To access the harmonized test guidelines referenced in this document electronically, please go to http://www.epa.gov/ocspp and select “Test Methods and Guidelines,” which is listed under “Documents related to our mission.”
+You may access a frequently updated electronic version of EPA's tolerance regulations at 40 CFR part 180 through the Government Printing Office's e-CFR site at http://www.ecfr.gov/cgi-bin/text-idx?&c=ecfr&tpl=/ecfrbrowse/Title40/40tab_02.tpl.
+To access the OCSPP test guidelines referenced in this document electronically, please go to http://www.epa.gov/test-guidelines-pesticides-and-toxic-substances.

 C. How can I file an objection or hearing request?

 Under FFDCA section 408(g), 21 U.S.C.
 346a, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2010-1018 in the subject line on the first page of your submission.
-All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before June 19, 2012.
+To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2016-0360 in the subject line on the first page of your submission.
+All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before April 24, 2018.
 Addresses for mail and hand delivery of objections and hearing requests are provided in 40 CFR 178.25(b).

-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket.
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit a copy of your non-CBI objection or hearing request, identified by docket ID number EPA-HQ-OPP-2010-1018, by one of the following methods:
+Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2016-0360, by one of the following methods:

 II.
 Summary of Petitioned-For Tolerances